Do people still decorate Easter eggs? When I was a child, we had school projects about decorating.

 — New technologies allow you to manage your online presence more effectively.

 (2) Websites, like Easter eggs, are fun to decorate, so it’s easy to forget what’s under the shell.

 The most challenging part of a website is standing out from the pack and getting traffic.
-Surprisingly, you can get high page ranking and targeted traffic by creating compelling, relevant content.
-Some of my own sites and pages have landed on page 1 of Google for popular search terms … when I wasn’t really trying.
+The truth is, you can get high page ranking and targeted traffic by creating compelling, relevant content.
+Some of my own sites and pages have landed on page 1 of Google for popular search terms … when I wasn’t even trying.

 Finally, even when you peel a boiled, fresh Easter egg, you rarely have a meal.
-You need to supplement with side dishes or whatever people serve with boiled eggs these days (unless, of course, you are a body builder on a very rigid diet — I just met one in my gym).
+You need to supplement with side dishes or whatever people serve with boiled eggs these days (unless, of course, you are a body builder on a very rigid diet — I met one in my gym once).